Live from the Southern Command in sunny South Florida.

 Rush, great to be here.

-Let me just start by saying I don't know if this is sufficient, but all I have to say is is thank you.
+Let me just start by saying I don't know if this is sufficient, but all I have to say is thank you.

-That's as for everything you do.
+That's for everything you do.

-Well, I have is thank you.
+All I have is thank you.

 I appreciate it.